Daytime services for people living with mental health needs in Leeds

 How can I access the service?

-A self-referral can be made to the Community Alternatives team.
-To access the rest of the Community Support Service, a referral must be made through healthcare professional, voluntary sector service, community mental health teams or Adult Social Care.
+A referral must be made through healthcare professional, voluntary sector service, community mental health teams or Adult Social Care.
 See the 'referral form' pdf in the documents section of this page if you need to print.

 Contact for referrals and the Community Alternatives team: